Ramith Rambukwella

-Ramith Rambukwella (born 8 September 1991) is a professional Sri Lankan first-class cricketer who plays for Tamil Union Cricket and Athletic Club and Twenty20 Internationals for Sri Lanka national side.
-His father Keheliya Rambukwella is a minister and a member of parliament in Sri Lankan government.
+Ramith Rambukwella (born 8 September 1991) is a former Sri Lankan first-class cricketer who played for Tamil Union Cricket and Athletic Club and Twenty20 Internationals for Sri Lanka national side.
+Ramith has been named as a suspect in the allegations of misappropriating approximately Rs.
+8 million from Ministry funds to pay salaries and maintain staff, despite these individuals not rendering any official services.

+His father Keheliya Rambukwella was a minister and was a member of parliament in Sri Lankan government and has been remanded in 2025 over the same allegation.

 Domestic career

 In April 2018, he was named in Galle's squad for the 2018 Super Provincial One Day Tournament.
 In August 2018, he was named in Dambulla's squad the 2018 SLC T20 League.

 International career

 He made his Twenty20 International (T20I) debut against New Zealand on 21 November 2013 as the 50th T20I cap for Sri Lanka.

 Rambukwella, who was in UK with the Sri Lanka A team in July 2016, was called up to Sri Lanka's squad for the T20I against England on 5 July 2016.

 Personal life

 Rambukwella is married to his longtime partner Natali, where the wedding was celebrated on 3 May 2017 in Galle Face Hotel.